 [tab:Comparison1]

-Video Emotion Recognition Accuracy (%) with Different Multimodal Fusion Module
+Video Emotion Recognition Accuracy (%) with Different Multimodal Fusion Modules

-Inner and Cross Modal Attention Ablation experiments are carried out on the VE-8 and YF-6 data sets to analyze the contributions of different attentions of our fusion module.
-The lower part of Table 2 shows the results of only inner-modal attention, only cross-modal attention, and the combination of these attentions.
-The inner-modal attention aims to mine the temporal dependencies within each modality, and the cross-modal one aims to capture the temporal relations across different modalities.
-After combining these two attentions, we get the highest accuracy 56.04% and 60.64% on VE-8 and YF-6, which are 1.64% and 2.2% higher than the inner-modal attention, as well as 9.89% and 12.39% higher than the cross-modal attention.
-Although the cross-modal attention is not competitive compare to the inner-modal attention, it is complementary to inner-modal dependencies.
+Inner- and Cross-Modal Attention Ablation experiments are carried out on the VE-8 and YF-6 data sets to analyze the contributions of different attentions of our fusion module.
+The lower part of Table 2 shows the results of inner-modal attention only, cross-modal attention only, and the combination of these attentions.
+The inner-modal attention strategy aims to mine the temporal dependencies within each modality, and the cross-modal one aims to capture the temporal relations across different modalities.
+Combining these two attentions yields the highest accuracies of 56.04% and 60.64% on VE-8 and YF-6, which is 1.64% and 2.2% higher than the inner-modal attention, as well as 9.89% and 12.39% higher than the cross-modal attention.
+Although the cross-modal attention is not competitive compared to the inner-modal attention, it complements inner-modal dependencies.
 This verifies that both inner-modal and cross-modal attentions contribute to the performance of the cross-temporal multimodal fusion module.

 [tab:Comparison6]